 As friends who have known each other since sixth grade, it was only a matter of time before Katherine “Kate” Hull and Leentje Klingensmith joined forces to create startup company Survivor Solar Tech.
 Both business majors at the University of Utah David Eccles School of Business, Klingensmith and Hull’s passion for business and service were never going to be satisfied with the typical 9-to-5 jobs.
 They wanted something unique and continually growing, and Survivor Solar Tech was just that.

-Initially, the startup Survivor Solar Tech started as a project for the Business Scholars Innovation Showcase, an event challenging students to observe and tackle daily problems within the community.
+Initially, the startup began as a project for the Business Scholars Innovation Showcase, an event challenging students to observe and tackle daily problems within the community.
 “Every year, natural disasters leave people with no power and no access to heat,” Hull said.
 The majority of households in the Salt Lake City area use fossil fuels for heating, which continues to damage the air quality.
-“By providing a low-cost way for Utahans to heat their homes and help the environment,” Klingensmith said, “we believe there truly is not a downside to it.”
+“By providing a low cost way for Utahans to heat their homes and help the environment, we believe there truly is not a downside to it,” Klingensmith said.

-Environmentally conscious and socially aware, Klingensmith and Hull’s original purpose is to allow the homeless heat during the cold winter months, but they also want to offer more.
-“For each solar heating box that somebody purchases to heat their home,” Klingensmith said.
-“We will donate one to natural disaster relief, third world countries in need of solutions like this, or the homeless population beginning with Salt Lake.”
+Environmentally conscious and socially aware, Klingensmith and Hull’s original purpose is to provide heat for the homeless during the cold winter months, but they also want to offer more.
+“For each solar heating box that somebody purchases to heat their home, we will donate one to natural disaster relief, third world countries in need of solutions like this, or the homeless population beginning with Salt Lake,” Klingensmith said.